sofia-sch24/Data-Journalism-Final-Project/README.md

 Went to insert and added "create a pivot table" in a new sheet.
 For columns, I put "language", for rows, I put "genre", and for values, I put "counta show_title"

-4. **Which movie or tv show overall was most popular based on amount of hours viewed in the first 28 days?**
+4. **Which movie or tv show overall was most popular based on amount of hours viewed in the first 28 days and the rank of the show?**

 ![popular movie/show](https://github.com/sofia-sch24/Data-Journalism-Final-Project/blob/8fea875a51cf6f5a7c07d0eca2553135bebb3577/most%20popular%20movie:tv%20show.png)